 What is the Meaning of “Holy“?

-The meaning of “holy” is often defined by the culture around us.
+The meaning of “holy” is often defined by the culture we find ourselves to be a part of.
 But the ancient Biblical culture gives us a very specific perspective on this unique word.

 For this reason, when we read about people like holy priests, who ministered to God in the Tabernacle, we often cannot relate to them.
 That is because we feel like we aren’t good enough to fit into that category.